benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 Leukocyte migration\
 Regulation of T-cell activation

-These results indicate a strong tumour-associated immune expression signal.
+These results indicate a strong tumor-associated immune expression signal.

 GO enrichment of downregulated genes was dominated by metabolic and renal processes, particularly small-molecule, organic-acid and amino-acid metabolism together with renal transport processes.
 GSEA supported these findings.